STRML/react-router-component/README.md

 # React Router Component

-React router component allows you to define application routes in your [React][] in a declarative manner, directly as a part of your component hierarchy.
+React router component allows you to define routes in your [React][] application in a declarative manner, directly as a part of your component hierarchy.

-To use it, you just return a configured router component from your `.render()`
+Usage is as simple as just returning a configured router component from your `.render()` function:
-function:

     <Locations>
       <Location path="/" handler={MainPage} />